Financial Support - Scholarships

 Funding objective

-Through financial support, the Austrian Integration Fund promotes migrants (third-country nationals with long-term residence permits) and refugees (asylum beneficiaries, subsidiary protection beneficiaries) who do not receive state study grants in Austria, assisting them in completing their studies and integrating into the labor market.
+Through financial support, the Austrian Integration Fund (ÖIF) promotes migrants (third-country nationals with long-term residence permits) and refugees (asylum beneficiaries, subsidiary protection beneficiaries) who do not receive state study grants in Austria, assisting them in completing their studies and integrating into the labor market.

 Eligible to apply